AZO234/HelloMCWorld/README.md

 ### Artifacts

-hllomcworld-x.x.x.jar
+hellomcworld-x.x.x.jar
-will be generated in each of the fabric/forge/neoforge directories, so place it in the mods directory.
+will be generated in each of the fabric/forge/neoforge's build/libs directories, so place it in the Minecraft's mods directory.

 ## Japanese / 日本語